Greek & Japanese

 South Oakleigh Secondary College students are offered a plethora of opportunities to extend and enrich their oral and written skills in Greek and Japanese.
 These involve numerous excursions to Greek and Japanese restaurants, the Yakult factory and the bi-annual visit to the local Old People’s Homes and cultural/language immersion trips to Greece and Japan.

 The Japanese course is based on CLIL/Integrated Links.
-There is also a singing/dancing component integrated in cultural studies of Greek.
+There is also a singing and dancing component integrated in cultural studies of Greek.

-Our students partake in many competitions in both Greek and Japanese.
-I am pleased to announce that every year over the last decade our students have won many prizes ranging from $500 language prizes for excellence in Greek and Japanese, to overseas trips to Greece for at least one student per year, whilst the YR 11 class won a trip to Greece in 2006 to perform in the 7th Festival of Theatre on the Greek island of Crete all expenses paid.
+Our students participate in many competitions in both Greek and Japanese.
+I am pleased to announce that every year over the last decade our students have won many prizes ranging from $500 language prizes for excellence in Greek and Japanese, to overseas trips to Greece for at least one student per year, whilst the Year 11 class won an all expenses paid trip to Greece in 2006 to perform in the 7th Festival of Theatre on the Greek island of Crete.
 The group also won the award for Best Script and Performance.